Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Lance.md

 aliases:
   - lances
 ---
-The lance is a strong-shafted [[spear]] designed to be used from horseback.
+The lance is a strong-shafted [[Spear]] designed to be used from horseback.
 Lances are typically not used against other cavalry, but to ride down infantry.
 Using a lance effectively when on foot requires two hands.